Insulin Resistance: Causes, Symptoms, Testing & How to Reverse It

 The Diabetes Prevention Program (DPP) trial demonstrated that lifestyle intervention reduced diabetes risk by 58% — more effective than metformin (31%).
 Key strategies:

-- Resistance training: 3–4 sessions per week increases GLUT4 expression and muscle glucose uptake for 48+ hours post-exercise (ADA recommendation: 150 min/week moderate activity)
+- Resistance training: 3–4 sessions per week increases GLUT4 expression and muscle glucose uptake for 48+ hours post-exercise.
+See our guide on exercise for insulin resistance for specific protocols.

 - Dietary modification: Reduce refined carbohydrates, prioritize protein (1.2–1.6 g/kg/day), fiber (>30 g/day), and healthy fats.
-Mediterranean and low-glycemic diets show the strongest evidence.
+See the full insulin resistance diet guide for evidence-based meal structure.

 - Weight loss: Losing just 5–7% of body weight improves insulin sensitivity by 30–50%